Losing Indonesian candidates ask court to disqualify president-elect - ExBulletin

 Election analyst Titi Anggraini said the complaints filed by Anies and Ganjar over the president's son's role in the election could be tricky, as the same court allowed him to run.

-“People who advocate for themselves are at the center of the issues surrounding the 2024 elections,” she added.
-Rappler.com
+“The people who preside over their cause are at the center of the issues surrounding the 2024 election,” she added.

+(Reporting by Stanley Widianto and Ananda Teresia; editing by Raju Gopalakrishnan, Clarence Fernandez and Alex Richardson)

 |